The Riesz representation theorem and weak${}^*$ compactness of semimartingales: The weak -topology

 \subsection{Definition}

-A possibility of defining a completely regular (non-sequential) $S$-topology is discussed already in \cite{jakubowski}; see the page~18 therein.
+A possibility of defining a completely regular (non-sequential) $S$-topology is discussed already by Jakubowski in \cite{jakubowski}.
+Indeed, see the page~18 in \cite{jakubowski}.
 We describe a general method for regularizing any given topology.
-Our approach is inspired by \cite{alexandroff}.
-Let $\X=(X,\tau)$ be an arbitrary topological space and $\V$ a base for the Euclidean topology on $\mathbb{R}$, then the family
+Our approach is inspired by the seminal work of Alexandroff \cite{alexandroff}.
+Let $\X=(X,\tau)$ be an arbitrary topological space and $\V$ an arbitrary subbase for the Euclidean topology on $\mathbb{R}$, then the family

-is a subbase for a topology on $X$; see e.g. \cite{jerison}[3.4].
+is a subbase for a (unique) topology on $X$.
+Indeed, the topology generated by the subbase \eqref{regularization} on $X$ is independent of the choice of the subbase $\V$ on $\mathbb{R}$; see e.g. \cite[3.4]{jerison}.
 The topology is generated by the family of pseudometrics

 where